Bridge to Benefits

 612-522-2500

 A non-profit organization focused on providing information about affordable rental housing options in the Twin Cities seven-county metropolitan area.
 Resources include overviews of housing programs and terminology, weekly lists of vacancies, Section 8 Voucher information, directories of housing, and a vacancy-locating service.
-If you live outside the seven-county metro area, you can visit these web sites for similar information: www.minnesotahelp.org and www.firstcallnet.org.
+If you live outside the seven-county metro area, you can visit MinnesotaHelp.info for information on affordable housing resources in your community.

 Minnesota Home Ownership Center